tessercat/daoistic-book/daodejing/49/english.md

 Wise politicians never think for themselves.
 They let citizens think for them.

-They respect the good ones,
+They get along with saints
-but they also respect the bad ones.
+and they get along with sinners.

-Character is respect.
+Character has respect.

-They trust the honest ones,
+They trust the believers
-but they also trust the dishonest ones.
+and they trust the skeptics.

-Character is trust.
+Character has faith.

 The role of the wise
 is to bring people together,
 to get people to cooperate.

-Citizens always want to fit in.
+Citizens always want to know how they fit in.
 The wise always make room for them.